 Right, on to the food.
 The menu is succinct and probably best described as modern eclectic, but every dish looked tempting and there is definitely a South African slant to it.
-It's not every menu that features crocodile spring rolls, after all… We decided on two starters which we shared equally.
-The first was the gammon and foie gras terrine, pictured above left; and the other was the irresistably unusual crocodile spring rolls pictured above right.
+It’s not every menu that features crocodile spring rolls, after all… We decided on two starters which we shared equally.
+The first was the gammon and foie gras terrine, pictured above; and the other was the irresistibly unusual crocodile spring rolls.
 The terrine was a bit heavy on the gammon and light on foie gras for my taste, but if you find the richness of foie gras overwhelming, it might be just right for you.
 It did pair extremely well with the cranberry compote with which it was served (hidden in my picture behind the sinfully delicious piece of fried bread).
-The crorodile spring rolls were an intriguing Afro-Asian combination of flavours.
+The crocodile spring rolls were an intriguing Afro-Asian combination of flavours.
 The julienned vegetables were fresh and crunchy and the spring rolls were piping hot and not at all greasy.
 The filling (as far as I could tell) was strips of crocodile and shitake mushrooms which made for a meaty contrast to the crisp pastry.
 I have had crocodile before and found that it tastes like chicken.
 Really!
-It has a meatier texture than chicken, but could not be described as the world's most flavourful meat – which is why serving these babies with a smoked chili jelly was inspired.
+It has a meatier texture than chicken, but could not be described as the world’s most flavourful meat – which is why serving these babies with a smoked chili jelly was inspired.
 Not only was the jelly good to look at but it also lifted the taste of the spring rolls.
 A really lovely starter.

-For the main course, my friend decided to go for the blow-out and ordered the Wagyu beef rump, while I had my heart set on the irresistible-sounding roast hanuch of springbok.
+For the main course, my friend decided to go for the blow-out and ordered the Wagyu beef rump, while I had my heart set on the roast haunch of springbok.
 I had never had Wagyu before and so awaited its arrival with anticipation.
-At first glance, it's just another thick rump steak balanced on green beans and topped with wild mushrooms – but oh, the texture!
+At first glance, it’s just another thick rump steak balanced on green beans and topped with wild mushrooms – but oh, the texture!
 Buttery is probably an overused word to describe this particular meat, but it is entirely apt.
-I didn't want to do Lisa out of more than one mouthful, but one mouthful was enough to convince me of the reason for the existence of Wagyu beef.
-But don't for a second think I didn't love my own main course.
+I didn’t want to do Lisa out of more than one mouthful, but one mouthful was enough to convince me of the reason for the existence of Wagyu beef.
+But don’t for a second think I didn’t love my own main course.
 The springbok seemed to me to be more grilled/seared than roast – and there were those giveaway grill marks on the outside, but who am I to complain when the meat arrived so perfectly seasoned and so perfectly pink in the middle.
 The taste of the meat (peppery) was allowed to shine through, which was deeply satisfying.
-It was served on a "cassoulet" of coco blanc beans, piquillo peppers and South African boerewors.
-Well, a cassoulet it wasn't – there was none of that unctuous gooeyness that comes from long, slow cooking and melding together of flavours.
+It was served on a “cassoulet” of coco blanc beans, piquillo peppers and South African boerewors.
+Well, a cassoulet it wasn’t – there was none of that unctuous gooeyness that comes from long, slow cooking and melding together of flavours.
 This was an altogether lighter affair, and rightly so, given the intense flavour of the meat.
 Between the beans and the slivers of pepper there were also cubes of zucchini and the boerewors gave everything a slightly coriander-spice flavour.
 It set off the springbok beautifully – I really loved this dish and felt it worked on all levels.

 But it seems the best was being saved for last.
 Should I be less well-nourished next time I visit, I may well be persuaded to take a trip to their dedicated cheese room where you get to put together your own cheese platter – I’m sucker for that sort of thing.
 But as I said, that’s for another visit.
 This time we were both too full and instead, we opted to share a dessert.
 Luckily, the same dessert leapt off the page at both of us and we promptly ordered the white chocolate cheesecake with stem ginger.
 I was expecting something similar to the white chocolate and ginger cheesecake served at Wagamamas, but what arrived was a very different creature – an individual white chocolate cheesecake.
 And beside it was a generous pile of finely chopped syrupy stem ginger laced liberally with cumin seeds.
 Carrying on the theme, there was a cumin tuille atop the cake, and the plate was decorated with a line of icing sugar mixed with ground cumin.
 I cannot begin to tell you how this delighted my taste buds.
 Why do ginger and cumin not always get served side by side?
 I loved the repeated motif of flavours and I loved the textural contrasts.
 In fact, the next day I was still smiling when I thought of the cleverness of it all, and that to me is the mark of a truly outstanding dish.